As a teenager I once spent a few hours abreast of a sensei.

 Desiring reprieve from the grievous sensory damage the machine’s electronic accoutrements were inflicting upon me, I sojourned to the relatively peaceful environs of the pool table and sat in the midst of an icy jet stream contrived by an enormous electric fan working in concert with an open bay window.

-Easily distracted from my purview of fat American children with luminous green bum-bags, I noted a sturdy young bare-chested man in the corner, doing some sort of kung-fu exercises with a pool cue.
+Easily distracted from my purview of fat American children sporting luminous green bum-bags, I noted a sturdy young bare-chested man in the corner, doing some sort of kung-fu exercises with a pool cue.
 I was familiar with Jackie Chan’s early films and had attended at least two beginner Judo classes as a child, so I knew that what this mysterious stranger was doing would be classified as “advanced” by any seasoned martial-arts critic.

 The young man caught me staring and came over.
 My initial nervousness at being approached by a naked, armed man was offset by the obvious friendliness displayed on his face, which looked part-Oriental, part-normal.
 We got to chatting, standing side-by-side at the pool table, and I can honestly say that Ken Akanoru* would become one of the most interesting individuals I have ever met (and being, as I am, the sort of noted luminary who attracts all sorts of interesting bohemians, this is quite a claim).